burkem13/event-page/README.md

-# event-page
-Marketing website for a music festival.
+A music festival marketing website